asminpaudel141/java-100program/README.md

 # 49.How to throw exception in Java Program
 # 50.How to throw exception in Java Program
 # 51.How to throw exception in Java Program
+# 52.How to throw exception in Java Program